 The Dos and Don'ts of Cleaning Granite

-DO: Use warm water, a mild or gentle dish soap, and a nubby washcloth or microfiber cloth for daily wipedowns.
+Use warm water, a mild or gentle dish soap, and a nubby washcloth or microfiber cloth for daily wipe-downs.

 What About Disinfecting?

 A well-sealed granite countertop is relatively impervious to bacteria.
 Hot water and dish soap should be adequate for daily sanitizing.
 However, if a stronger disinfectant is desired, mix together a 50:50 solution of water and 91% isopropyl alcohol.
-Spray onto the granite, allow to sit for 3-5 minutes, then rinse with water and dry with a clean microfiber cloth.
+Spray onto the granite, allow to sit for three to five minutes, and then rinse with water and dry with a clean microfiber cloth.
 Avoid bleach or ammonia-based cleaners.

 What About Special Granite-Safe Cleaners?

 There are granite cleaners out there, like this one from Method and this one from Granite Gold.
 Some all-purpose surface cleaners also specify that they're safe for granite.
 Use these cleaners if you want — just know that you don't have to buy them if you don't want to.
 The cleaning tutorial below will work just fine!

 What You Need

 - Warm water

 - Mild or gentle dish soap